slatedocs/slate/source/includes/_corporate-actions.md

 The [`POST /corporate-actions/dividends`](/#settlement-equity-post-corporate-actions-dividends) endpoint can be used to pay dividends to investors that hold shares in an instrument.

-Said endpoint references an instrument, and takes a list of all the investors that are shareholders to be paid.
+Said endpoint references a registered instrument, and takes a list of all the investors that are shareholders to be paid.

-The call to [`POST /corporate-actions/dividends`](/#settlement-equity-post-corporate-actions-dividends) will return a 201 Created response with a `status` field in the body of 'AWAITING FUNDS'.
+The call to [`POST /corporate-actions/dividends`](/#settlement-equity-post-corporate-actions-dividends) will return a 201 Created response with a `status` field in the Dividend body of `AWAITING FUNDS`.

 ⚠️ Please note that this response only indicates that the dividend instruction has been received.
-The distribution of the dividend to investors will not occur until the necessary funds are received.
+The distribution of the dividend to investors will not occur until the necessary funds have been sent.

-The response will include a payTo section.
-Payment should be sent to the bank details specified, including the `payTo.reference`.
+Funds should be sent to the bank details specified in the `PayTo` section of the response, including the `payTo.reference`.

-Once payment has been made, the [`GET /corporate-actions/dividends/{dividendId}`](/#settlement-equity-get-corporate-actions-dividends-dividendid) endpoint can be used to see the current status of the dividend instruction.
+Once payment has been made, the [`GET /corporate-actions/dividends/{id}`](/#settlement-equity-get-corporate-actions-dividends-id) endpoint can be used to see the current status of the dividend instruction.

 The status of the money transfer is further broken down at a per investor level.